COLUMBIA WILLAMETTE COMPENSATION GROUP

 A1.
 Officer Structure

-Officers for the Columbia-Willamette Compensation Group will consist of a President, Vice President, Secretary, Treasurer, five Program Certification Co-Chairs, Membership Chair, Member Communications Co-Chairs, Technology Chair, and a Group Administrator.
+Officers for the Columbia-Willamette Compensation Group will consist of a President, Operations Chair, Treasurer, five Program Certification Co-Chairs, Membership Chair, Member Communications Chair, Social Media Chair, MARCOM Chair, Technology Chair, Past-President and a Group Administrator.
 No more than 50% of the Officers of the Association may hold Consultant membership status.
 These positions, together with the Immediate Past President will comprise the Executive Committee.
 Positions may be added or dropped as necessary as approved by the Executive Committee.

 A1a.
 At the board’s discretion, volunteers or interns may be utilized to assist with business activities deemed beneficial to the membership.